-Before we moved into Old Salt Farm, I had a list of projects I wanted to finish for the house.
-The list included refinishing furniture and home decor, and this farmhouse style DIY Wood Framed Flag was on it.
-I knew I wanted a giant flag in my dining room, with a wood frame around the outside of it.
+I knew I wanted a giant flag in my dining room, so I made a DIY Wood Framed Flag.
 I absolutely love how it turned out, and it has the perfect farmhouse charm.
 Best of all, it was simple to make, and I’m going to show you how!

 I was making the flag for a very specific place, so I knew exactly how big it could be to fit the space.
 My flag is 3 feet wide and 4 feet long, painted to be hung vertically as opposed to horizontally.
 However, you can make your flag whatever dimensions you want or need them to be, and if you’d rather have it hang the other way, you can do that too!